 The Dean of Students and Vice President for Student Affairs and the staff work with the Dean of the Faculty/Vice President for Academic Affairs to create effective programs for student and faculty orientation and academic support services.

 VI.
-THE VICE PRESIDENT AND DEAN OF ADMISSIONS AND FINANCIAL AID
+THE VICE PRESIDENT FOR ENROLLMENT AND DEAN OF ADMISSIONS AND FINANCIAL AID

-The Vice President and Dean of Admissions and Financial Aid is appointed by the President and sits on the President's Cabinet.
+The Vice President for Enrollment and Dean of Admissions and Financial Aid is appointed by the President and sits on the President's Cabinet.
 The Vice President and Dean of Admissions and Financial Aid holds broad responsibility for managing the recruitment, admission, enrollment, and retention of a talented and diverse student body.
-The Vice President and Dean of Admissions and Financial Aid also oversees those publications and communications efforts of the College which shape its image in the eyes of its key external constituencies.
-The Vice President and Dean of Admissions and Financial Aid works closely with the President's Staff to assure maximum coordination among the many areas in which the College presents itself to the broader public.
-The Senior Associate Director of Admissions and the Associate Dean and Director of Financial Aid report directly to the Vice President and Dean of Admissions and Financial Aid.
-In addition, the Vice President and Dean of Admissions and Financial Aid collaborates with the Registrar and the Director of Institutional Research in conducting research and performing strategic planning in these areas.
+The Vice President for Enrollment and Dean of Admissions and Financial Aid also oversees those publications and communications efforts of the College which shape its image in the eyes of its key external constituencies.
+The Vice President for Enrollment and Dean of Admissions and Financial Aid works closely with the President's Staff to assure maximum coordination among the many areas in which the College presents itself to the broader public.
+The Senior Associate Director of Admissions and the Associate Dean and Director of Financial Aid report directly to the Vice President for Enrollment and Dean of Admissions and Financial Aid.
+In addition, the Vice President for Enrollment and Dean of Admissions and Financial Aid collaborates with the Registrar and the Director of Institutional Research in conducting research and performing strategic planning in these areas.

 VII.
 THE VICE PRESIDENT FOR MARKETING AND COMMUNICATIONS